dhanubalde/modal/README.md

 # Html Css Javascript Modal Mobile Reponsive
-### CodeSlinger : Dhanubalde
+###CopyRights by.
+CodeSlinger : Dhanubalde

-## This is for Educational only to learn back from fundamental's
+This is for Educational only to learn back from fundamental's

 screenshot
 <img src="./image/modal.png" alt="modal"/>